matbun/rl-lecture/README.md

 during the lecture, whereas in `RL-lecture-solutions.ipynb` you can find the solutions to the exercises.

-The lecture contains the following exercises:
+The lecture contains exercises on the following topics:

 1. Learn how to interact with RL environments using [Gymnasium](https://gymnasium.farama.org/index.html).
 1. Markov Decision Process (MDP).